dcrommie/walbrook/src/markdown-pages/service-packages.md

 ---
-title: Let’s get you started
+title: Plan.
+Invest.
+Protect.
-subtitle: Whether you are looking for advice on a single topic such as refinancing your mortgage or investing your superannuation, or a more comprehensive plan for your future, we can provide the level of support that you need to realise your financial ambitions.
+subtitle: Whether you are looking for help refinancing your mortgage, require advice on how to invest your superannuation, or need a more comprehensive plan covering these topics and more, we can provide the level of support that you need to realise your financial ambitions.
 thumbnail: ../src/images/girl.png
-packagestitle: Our Wealth Service Packages
+packagestitle: Service Packages
-packagesdescription: Personal advice on a single topic starts at $750 including GST.
-For ongoing support, we offer simple, transparent pricing on service packages to suit your needs.
+packagesdescription: We offer simple, transparent pricing on service packages to suit your needs.
+For ad-hoc personal or general financial advice needs, we charge an hourly rate, agreed and fixed in advance.
 firstpackage: Clarify
 firstpackageprice: Complimentary
 firstpackagedescription: Clarify your current position and take control of your